UK lawmakers call for tax crackdown on multinationals

 “Global companies with huge operations in the UK generating significant amounts of income are getting away with paying little or no corporation tax here.
 This is outrageous and an insult to British businesses and individuals who pay their fair share,” said Margaret Hodge, who chairs the PAC.

-The committee, which is charged with monitoring government financial affairs, also criticized the UK taxman, Her Majesty’s Revenue & Customs’ (HMRC), for being “too passive” with big companies.
+The committee, which is charged with monitoring government financial affairs, also criticised the UK taxman, Her Majesty’s Revenue & Customs’ (HMRC), for being “too passive” with big companies.

 “Lenient treatment is given to big corporations, of which almost half have a head office overseas,” the PAC said in its report on HMRC’s annual accounts.

-Last month the PAC grilled executives from Starbucks (SBUX.O), Google (GOOG.O) and Amazon (AMZN.O) over why they paid little tax in the UK while taking in billions of pounds in revenues.
+Last month the PAC grilled executives from Starbucks , Google and Amazon over why they paid little tax in the UK while taking in billions of pounds in revenues.

 The committee said it found the evidence it received was “unconvincing, and in some cases evasive”.